benoitlx/SpotAI/software/README.md

 # Software Part

-The software is mainly composed by two parts:
+The software is made up of two parts:
  - the software running on the teensy
  - the software running on the jetson nano

 ## Teensy

-The teensy software is responsible for the motion and low-level communication with the sensor.
+The teensy software is responsible of the motion and low-level communication with the sensor.

 ### Setting up the necessary

-We will use [PlatformIO](https://docs.platformio.org/en/latest//core/installation.html), in order to compile or to puload code in the teensy.
-Make sure you have it good installed.
+We will use [PlatformIO](https://docs.platformio.org/en/latest//core/installation.html), in order to compile or to upload code in the teensy.
+Make sure you have it installed.

 You can run a graphical interface to manage your pio projects by running this command:
 ```bash